 What is your medium and technique?

-Japanese calligraphy brushes specifically made for Buddhism manuscript writing (manufactured by Boku-un-do, not available in the USA)
+Japanese calligraphy brushes specifically made for Buddhist sutra transcription (manufactured by Boku-un-do, not easy to find in the USA).

 Brause drawing nibs #512 & #515 (used occasionally)